Axial-SQL/AxialSqlTools/README.md

 - [**Format Any TSQL Code**](https://github.com/Axial-SQL/AxialSqlTools/wiki/TSQL-Code-Formatting-with-Microsoft-ScriptDOM-library): Validate and format your TSQL code with Microsoft TSQL parser, making it more readable and maintainable.

-- **Query Templates and Snippets**: Access a collection of query templates for common tasks, saving time and effort on routine queries.
+- [**Query Templates and Snippets**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Query-Templates-and-Snippets): Quickly access your personal collection of query templates for common tasks, reducing the time and effort required for routine work.

 - [**Export Grid to Excel**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Export-Grid-To-Excel): Quickly export results from the grid view directly into Excel file.